How to Write an Extemporaneous Speech - 4 Easy Steps

 1. What Is the Purpose of an Extemporaneous Speech?

 The purpose of this speech depends on the event.
-If it’s a classroom event, the purpose might be to help students develop talking skills.
-If it’s a competition, the goal might be to choose the best speaker among the contenders.
+If it's a classroom event, the purpose might be to help students develop speaking skills.
+If it's a competition, the goal might be to choose the best speaker among the contenders.

 2. Who Can Provide Me with Extemporaneous Speech Writing?